 What are some health problems caused by moulds and other biological contaminants?

-Not all biological contaminants cause health problems, but many are small enough to be inhaled.
-Some moulds and other biological contaminants can cause allergic reactions.
+Many biological contaminants are small enough to be inhaled and some can cause health problems.
+Moulds, for example, can cause allergic reactions.
 Bacteria and viruses can cause infections.
-Mould can also cause infections, but it is quite uncommon.
-Some studies have found increases in common symptoms such as coughing, wheezing and headaches in people who live in homes with some dampness and visible mould growth.
+Mould can also cause infections, but it rarely does.
+Some studies have found increases in common symptoms such as coughing, wheezing and headaches in people who live in homes with dampness and visible mould.

 What causes moulds to grow?

 High humidity or indoor air moisture levels cause mould growth.
-For example, large differences between inside and outside temperatures can cause water to condense on windows causing mould to grow on framing or sills.
-Leaks from pipes or from the roof can also lead to damp areas where mould can grow.
-Bathrooms or use of humidifiers without ventilation may also contribute to mould growth.
+For example, large differences between inside and outside temperatures can cause water to condense on windows causing mould to grow on frames or sills.
+Water coming in to the house from outside, from the roof or from plumbing leaks can cause moisture.
+Damp areas can also result from daily activities around the house like bathing, washing clothes or cooking.
+Moisture from humidifiers or bathrooms without proper ventilation may also help mould grow.

 How do I know if my home has moulds?

-Mould growth may appear on damp surfaces such as window sills, interior-facing walls, and bathtub caulking.
-Moisture can also be present within the structure of a wall, such as the back side of drywall, wood studs, insulation, plywood, and building paper, due to leaks in the roof or outside walls.
-Mould growth may or may not be visible on the surfaces of interior-facing walls due to water intrusion into the wall from the outside.
-Moulds can also be found on or under water-damaged surfaces, such as behind baseboards, tiles, and carpets.
+Mould growth may appear on damp surfaces such as window sills, interior-facing walls and bathtub caulking.
+If there are leaks in the roof or outside walls, there could be moisture inside the wall.
+The back side of drywall, wood studs, insulation, plywood and building paper might be wet.
+Look for discoloration or stains on damp areas.
+Mould often looks fuzzy or powdery and is usually light green to brown or black in colour.
+Mould growth may not be visible on the surfaces of interior-facing walls because of water coming into the wall from the outside.
+Moulds can also be found on or under water-damaged surfaces, such as behind baseboards, tiles and carpets.
 Moulds often give off a ‘musty’ smell.

-The key to controlling mould is through moisture control.
+The key to controlling mould, is to control moisture.
 To prevent moisture, high humidity and condensation, you can take these steps:

-- Use a dehumidifier.
-Make sure you have the device that best meets your room size and humidity.
+- If there is high humidity in your home that can’t otherwise be controlled, use a dehumidifier.
+Make sure you have the device that best meets your room size and humidity

-- Stop stagnant water from collecting around heating ventilation and air conditioning system parts, and empty drip pans regularly.
-Keep stagnant water sources clean and disinfected.
+- Stop stagnant water from collecting around heating ventilation and air conditioning system parts.
+Empty drip pans regularly.
+Keep stagnant water sources clean and disinfected

-- Do not use humidifying devices with water spray if there are individuals with asthma living in the household.
-If you do use these devices, clean them before each use.
+- Do not use humidifying devices with water spray if anyone with asthma lives in the household.
+If you do use these devices, clean them before each use

 How can I clean up mould?

-If the area is small (less than 1 metre square) you can clean the mould yourself using gloves and an N95 mask.
+If the area is small (less than 1 metre square) you can clean the mould yourself.
+Make sure you wear household rubber gloves, safety glasses or goggles and a mask when you are cleaning.
 If the area is larger, it may require special training or commercial cleaners.
 If you are doing the cleaning yourself, make sure to:

-- Clean and dry water damaged carpets, underlay and building materials within 24 hours, or consider throwing them out.
+- Clean and dry water damaged carpets, underlay and building materials within 24-48 hours, or consider throwing them out

 What can I do to control other biological contaminants?

 - Vacuum the house weekly including floors, bedding and soft furnishings.
 People with allergies should leave the room during vacuuming and for at least an hour after the dust settles.
-If someone in the house suffers from allergies, you can consider buying a vacuum cleaner with a HEPA (High-Efficiency-Particulate-Arresting) filter.
-A HEPA filter traps very small particles which are not collected by regular vacuum cleaners.
-You may also consider installing a built-in vacuum cleaner which vents outside the main living area such as in the basement, crawl space or outside.
+If someone in the house suffers from allergies, you can consider buying a vacuum cleaner with a HEPA (High- Efficiency-Particulate-Arresting) filter.
+A HEPA filter traps very small particles that are not collected by regular vacuum cleaners.
+You may also consider installing a built-in vacuum cleaner that vents outside the main living area such as in the basement, crawl space or outside